grosser/go-testcov/Readme.md

 go-testcov
 ```

-all tests are in `test/` so the main library does not force installation of gomega + ginkgo
+- all tests are in `test/` so the main library does not force installation of gomega + ginkgo
+- the files from the root folder are symlinked there to make everything load
+- easiest to work from that folder directly

 Author